 - See your GP – if you take medication, this may need to be adjusted before you quit.
 Your GP may also be able to help you with quitting products.

-- Consider nicotine replacement therapy (NRT) products such as mouth spray, gum or lozenges, or quitting medication such as Champix (Varenicline).
-Both NRT and quitting medicaions are highly effective (see below) especially when used with Quitline.
+- Consider nicotine replacement therapy (NRT) products such as mouth spray, gum or lozenges, or stop smoking tablets.
+These are effective, especially when used with Quitline.

 - Call Quitline or set up a Quitline call.